 Image Source

-The Milanesi ring in the New Year at Piazza Duomo in a very special way!
+The Milanesi ring in the New Year at Piazza Duomo in an extraordinary way!
 It’s the best place in Italy for New Year’s Eve for those who love music and dancing!
-There’s a free concert held in the main square that music as well as street performances, stand-up comedy sessions, and special guests to entertain the spectators.
-Or you can even head to Teatro alla Scala for the New Year’s Eve Gala Verdi concert or Milan’s Auditorium for Beethoven concert if you’re not a fan of massive crowds.
-For an even quieter New Year celebration, head to any good restaurant for the classic “cenone”, a multi course meal that will make you fall in love with Italian cuisine!
+There’s a free concert held in the main square with music and street performances, stand-up comedy sessions, and special guests to entertain the spectators.
+Or you can even head to Teatro alla Scala for the New Year’s Eve Gala Verdi concert or Milan’s Auditorium for the Beethoven concert if you’re not a fan of massive crowds.
+For an even quieter New Year celebration, head to any good restaurant for the classic “none”, a multi-course meal that will make you fall in love with Italian cuisine!

 4. Venice – Cruise Parties And Wine On The Streets